National Days of Service

 MSA is focusing its efforts on strengthening this service day, and encourages all individuals and organizations in every region of Massachusetts to commit to addressing serious needs on this day and throughout the year.

 Through support received through the Volunteer Generation Fund, MSA provides mini-grants to organizations to engage volunteers in meaningful service to honor Dr. King.
-Learn more about the amazing projects of our 2013 grantees.

 National Mentoring Month

 Created by the Harvard School of Public Health and MENTOR, National Mentoring Month (NMM) celebrates its 10th anniversary in 2011.
 By focusing national attention on the need for mentors, as well as how each of us - individuals, businesses, government agencies, schools, faith communities and nonprofits - can work together to increase the number of mentors, we assure brighter futures for our young people.

 NMM celebrates mentoring and the positive effect it can have on young lives.
 Its goals are to: